-In our Avoiding Plagiarism module, we gave you tips for citing, quoting, and incorporating various sources into your writing projects.
+In our Avoiding Plagiarism lesson, we gave you tips for citing, quoting, and incorporating various sources into your writing projects.
 However, depending on what types of sources you use, you may also have to consider copyright and fair use laws.
 For example, if you want to use someone else's photo or song in one of your own projects, you'll need to make sure you have the legal right to do so.

 In this tutorial, you'll learn about the copyright protections that apply to work posted online, including images, text, videos, and more.
 You'll also learn about the rules that determine which of these resources you can use, and how you can use them.